chrishah/phylogenomics_intro_vertebrata/README.md

 Take a few minutes to explore the reports.

 ***Challenge***
-> Find out how complete the coelacanth genome is according to the BUSCO assessment.
+> Find out how complete the coelacanth (_Latimeria chalumnae_) genome is according to the BUSCO assessment.

 __3.)
 Prefiltering of BUSCO groups__